100devs/todo-mvc-auth-local/README.md

 1. Time estimated to complete task
-  ~~- alter the schema/object stored in our collections~~
-  - alter the todos.ejs to add input field for estimated time to complete task
+  ~~- alter the schema/object stored in our collections~~ ~~- alter the todos.ejs to add input field for estimated time to complete task~~

 2. Start button to 'start' task, should log current time ~~- alter the schema/object stored in our collections~~